Undergraduate Awards 2021

-The Undergraduate Awards Ceremony, the annual awards ceremony for undergraduates of Amherst College, recognizes the outstanding work of first-years, sophomores, and juniors throughout the year.
-Prizes are awarded in 14 areas of study, as well as for scholarship and citizenship.
+The Undergraduate Awards Ceremony recognizes the outstanding work of first-years, sophomores, and juniors throughout the year.
+Prizes are awarded in various areas of study, as well as for scholarship and citizenship.
 The majority of awards are named in honor of notable alumni and faculty, whose enduring legacies continue to shape the College today.
 (An annual awards ceremony for graduating seniors, known as Senior Assembly, is held separately.)
+Prior to 2019, this event was known as the College Meeting Awards.

 The Charles W. Cole Scholarship is awarded each year to the undergraduate with an established financial aid need, who, after two years at Amherst, stands highest in the academic rank of the sophomore class.
 The recipient will be designated “Charles W. Cole Scholar” and will carry the award for the junior and senior years at Amherst.